kbathina/Udacity/Final Project/blog.md

 Because of the difficulty of human classification, I look into using machine learning to identify patterns in genres using various measurements from songs.

-## Music Data
+## Data

 I downloaded a music dataset from (Kaggle)[https://www.kaggle.com/purumalgi/music-genre-classification].
-This data includes songs that are categorized into 1 of 11 genres.
+This data includes 17,997 songs that are categorized into 1 of 11 genres.
 Each song has the metadata provided as well as musical features.

 ### Genres